Simple product and locally o-minimal theories

-The following proposition claims that dp-minimality classifies o-minimal structures in definably complete expansion of linear orders. \begin{proposition} A definably complete expansion of an ordered group is o-minimal if and only if it is dp-minimal \end{proposition} \begin{proof} An o-minimal theory is dp-minimal in general.
+The following proposition claims that dp-minimality classifies o-minimal structures in definably complete expansions of ordered groups. \begin{proposition} A definably complete expansion of an ordered group is o-minimal if and only if it is dp-minimal \end{proposition} \begin{proof} An o-minimal theory is dp-minimal in general.
 See \cite[Theorem A.6]{S} for instance.
 The opposite implication follows from \cite[Corollary 3.7]{S2} and \cite[Proposition 2.2]{M}. \end{proof}

 We finally demonstrate the theorem announced in Section \ref{sec:intro}.
 We next review the definition of NTP$_2$ theories. \begin{definition}\cite{C} A formula $\phi(\overline{x};\overline{y})$ has \textit{TP$_2$} if there is an array $(b_i^t\;|\;i<\omega,t<\omega)$ of tuples of size $|\overline{y}|$ and $k<\omega$ such that: \begin{itemize} \item for any $\eta:\omega \rightarrow \omega$, the conjunction $\bigwedge_{t<\omega}\phi(\overline{x};b_{\eta(t)}^t)$ is consistent; \item for any $t<\omega$, $\{\phi(\overline{x};b_i^t)\;|\;i<\omega\}$ is $k$-inconsistent. \end{itemize} This condition is equivalent to the following condition by the compactness theorem.
 There is $k<\omega$ and, for any $m<\omega$ and $n<\omega$, there exists an array $(b_i^t\;|\;i <m,t<n)$ of tuples of size $|\overline{y}|$ such that: \begin{itemize} \item for any $\eta:\{t<n\} \rightarrow \{t<m\}$, the conjunction $\bigwedge_{t<n}\phi(\overline{x};b_{\eta(t)}^t)$ is consistent; \item for any $t<n$, $\{\phi(\overline{x};b_i^t)\;|\;i<m\}$ is $k$-inconsistent. \end{itemize}